JohnPhamous/codecademy-daily-journal/instructions.md

 ### Features

-- Users can check what the weather is
+- Users can check the current weather
 - Users are shown an inspirational image
 - Users are shown an inspirational quote
 - Users can write down their goals